The University of Iowa Carver College of Medicine

 Flow cytometry instruments that use jet-in-air fluidics produce aerosols, especially when sorting.
 These aerosols may contain infectious agents, such as hepatitis or HIV, when sourced from live human tissue such as PBL's or bone marrow.
 In addition, sorting known infectious agents such as attenuated tuberculosis bacteria or cells transfected or transformed with infectious agents such as Epstein-Barr Virus also pose a risk from aerosol exposure.
 Since this aerosol is under pressure, potential for infectivity is theoretically much higher than incidental exposure.
 In order to protect our instrument operators when sorting or analyzing potentially infectious samples, we are asking all labs that use the Facility to follow these guidelines.

 - The Environmental Health and Safety Office (EHS) is requiring the Facility to obtain a copy of the primary investigator's approved rDNA registration documentation before sorting cell samples transfected with rDNA.
-The documentation should include an indication of the biosafety level of the vector(s).
+The documentation should include a list of vectors showing the biosafety level of each.
 The purpose of this documentation is to help the Facility determine the biosafety level of the cells.
 The cell sorter can then be properly configured for biohazard containment and appropriate personal protection equipment worn by Facility personnel.
 Please provide the requested documentation to the Facility Technical Director, Justin Fishbaugh, in electronic format (PDF) by email to firstname.lastname@example.org before coming to the Facility for the cell sorting appointment.

 - A Risk Factor form available from the Flow Cytometry Facility website will be filled out by the principal investigator for each new patient, potentially infectious agent, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent and returned to the facility before the sort (or analysis using one of the cell sorters).
 This includes "normal" control subjects.
-A separate form must be filled out for each sort (or analysis if different than the previous experiment(s)).
+A separate form must be filled out for each sort.

 - When sorting live primary human samples, a diagnosis for the person from whom the sample was obtained must be included on the risk factor form.
 This will help the Facility assess the biosafety level of the samples.
 The Facility cannot sort samples from patients known to be infected with the following infectious agents or any other agent that is considered BSL-3.